ToniRincon/CourseProjectGetData/README.md

 6. features_labels is filtered using grep to contain only features names refered to mean and std. features is filtered using features_labels reducing the number of columns

-7. activities and activities_labels are merged using activity_id common in both data frames, column activity_id is deleted
+7. activities and activities_labels are merged using activity_id common in both data frames, column activity_id is deleted, assuring to mantain the order in activities

 8. subjects, activities (containing activity names) and features (containing mean and std features) are row combined into a data frame data_raw